siteorigin/docs/widgets-bundle/getting-started/extending-existing-widgets.md

 ```

 The LESS syntax is fairly simple, especially if you're just using it for variables and nexting.
 To learn more about using LESS in the Widgets Bundle, read over the [LESS Stylesheets](../templating/less-stylesheets.md) section of the docs.

-### Conclusion

-And if everything went according to play, you should have your own custom buton style integrating with the Widgets Bundle.